Stefan Zweig: Work

-Zweig was a prominent writer in the 1920s and 1930s, befriending Arthur Schnitzler and Sigmund Freud.
-He was extremely popular in the United States, South America and Europe, and remains so in continental Europe; however, he was largely ignored by the British public.
-His fame in America had diminished until the 1990s, when there began an effort on the part of several publishers (notably Pushkin Press, Hesperus Press, and The New York Review of Books) to get Zweig back into print in English.
+Zweig was a prominent writer in the 1920s and 1930s and a friend of Arthur Schnitzler and Sigmund Freud.
+He was extremely popular in the United States, South America, and Europe, and remains so in continental Europe, but he was largely ignored in Britain.
+His fame in America had diminished until the 1990s, when an effort began on the part of several publishers (notably Pushkin Press, Hesperus Press, and The New York Review of Books) to get Zweig back into print in English.
 Plunkett Lake Press has reissued electronic versions of his non-fiction works.
-Since that time there has been a marked resurgence and a number of Zweig's books are back in print.
+Since that time there has been a marked resurgence, and many of Zweig's books are back in print.

-Critical opinion of his oeuvre is strongly divided between those who praise his humanism, simplicity and effective style, and those who criticize his literary style as poor, lightweight and superficial.
+Critical opinion of his oeuvre is strongly divided between those who praise his humanism, simplicity, and effective style, and those who criticize his writing as poor, lightweight, and superficial.
 In a review entitled "Vermicular Dither", German translator Michael Hofmann scathingly attacked the Austrian's work.
 Hofmann opined that "Zweig just tastes fake.
 He's the Pepsi of Austrian writing."
 Even the author's suicide note, Hofmann suggested, induces "the irritable rise of boredom halfway through it, and the sense that he doesn't mean it, his heart isn't in it (not even in his suicide)".

-Zweig is best known for his novellas (notably The Royal Game, Amok, and Letter from an Unknown Woman – which was filmed in 1948 by Max Ophüls), novels (Beware of Pity, Confusion of Feelings, and the posthumously published The Post Office Girl) and biographies (notably Erasmus of Rotterdam, Ferdinand Magellan, and Mary, Queen of Scots, and also the posthumously published Balzac).
-At one time his works were published without his consent in English under the pseudonym "Stephen Branch" (a translation of his real name) when anti-German sentiment was running high.
+Zweig is best known for his novellas (notably Schachnovelle (tr.
+The Royal Game and Chess Story, 1941), Amok (1921), and Letter from an Unknown Woman (Der Brief einer Unbekannten, 1922), which was filmed in 1948 by Max Ophüls), novels (Ungeduld des Herzens 1939, tr.
+Beware of Pity), Confusion of Feelings, and the posthumously published The Post Office Girl) and biographies (notably of Erasmus of Rotterdam, Ferdinand Magellan, and Mary, Queen of Scots, and also the posthumously published Balzac).
+He was introduced to American readers in 1919 by a pirated edition of The Burning Secret attributed to "Steven Branch", a literal translation of his name and apparently a concession to lingering anti-German sentiment.
 His 1932 biography of Queen Marie Antoinette was adapted by Metro-Goldwyn-Mayer as a 1938 film starring Norma Shearer.

 Zweig's memoir, The World of Yesterday, was completed in 1942 one day before he died by suicide.
 It has been widely discussed as a record of "what it meant to be alive between 1881 and 1942" in central Europe; the book has attracted both critical praise and hostile dismissal.